NalayaData/AutoMPG_ML_project/Readme.md

 Our work is segmented into the following major parts:

 1. **Exploration and Visualization**: In this initial phase, we delve into the dataset using the powerful data manipulation capabilities of pandas and the visualization prowess of seaborn.
-This notebook primarily focuses on understanding the structure and characteristics of our data.
+The  notebook "AutoMPG_EDA" primarily focuses on understanding the structure and characteristics of our data.

 2. **Building and Evaluating Regression Models**: Once we have a grasp of the data, we proceed to construct, assess, and refine various regression models using the scikit-learn package.
-The subsequent notebook, "AutoMPG_Comparing_ML_Models," details this phase where we aim to identify the most suitable model for our prediction task.
+The subsequent notebook, "AutoMPG_Comparing_ML_Models" details this phase where we aim to identify the most suitable model for our prediction task.

 3. **Developing Simple Deep Learning Models**: In the era of deep learning, we explore the potential of neural networks for regression tasks.
 Leveraging the Keras sequential package, our "AutoMPG_Keras_DNN_Model" notebook outlines the creation, evaluation, and fine-tuning of a basic deep learning regression model tailored to our dataset.